bmisiak/samp-precise-timers/README.md

 ```

 ### Why rewrite timers?
-I had a lot of safety concerns with some of the existing solutions.
-They weren't written with data integrity, memory safety or preventing server crashes in mind and seemed to have quite a few bugs.
-This is written in Rust, which combines high-level ergonomics with the performance of a low-level language. ⚡
+SA-MP's built-in timers are written in a truly awful manner with a progressively worse inconsistency.
+Alternatives are written without regard for data integrity, memory safety or preventing server crashes in mind and seemed to have quite a few bugs.
+This is written in Rust, which combines high-level ergonomics with the performance of a low-level language.
+As a result, the code is much cleaner and easily auditable.

-Take a look at the code to see the benefits.
+Take a look at the source to see the benefits.

 ### Notes
 * Calling `DeletePreciseTimer` from a timer's callback works fine. ✔